 Luckily domestic goat isn’t as tough as mountain goat.
 However, it’s still quite tough.
 (Here are 10 Goat Cooking Tips.)

-Cooking tip: If it’s dinner time and the meat isn’t quite tender enough, you can always chop it up finely with a sharp knife.
+Pro tip: If it’s dinner time and the meat isn’t quite tender enough, you can always chop up the chunky pieces of goat with a sharp knife.

 It’ll be cooked through, just not to the “shredding point.”
 Better to feed the troops than have everyone starving until 10 o’clock at night!